Reverse Auctions Introduction

 As you prepare to participate in an Auction, it is important to understand how Auctions in Scout work, as well as the details of the Auction at hand:

-When the Buyer configures the Auction, they have the ability to configure a variety of Auction rules, including:
+When the Sourcing Manager configures the Auction, they have the ability to configure a variety of Auction Rules, including:

-The Buyer can set the amount by which you must decrease your Bid each time you submit a new Bid during the Auction.
-That dollar amount may range from $0.01 to $1,000 - the Buyer decides the amount based on what makes sense for the Auction at hand.
+The Sourcing Manager can set the amount by which you must decrease your Bid by a certain dollar amount each time you submit a new Bid during the Auction.
+That dollar amount may be $0.01 or $1,000 - the Sourcing Manager can choose whatever dollar amount they think makes the most sense for the Auction at hand.

-The Buyer can also set time extensions for the Auction.
-Time extensions are used to extend the Auction when a new Bid is submitted near the end of the Auction, ensuring that all Suppliers have a fair chance to bid.
-For example, the Buyer could choose to extend the Auction by 2 minutes if a new Bid is received within the last 2 minutes of the Auction, allowing Suppliers to submit new Bids if they’d like.
+The Sourcing Manger can also set time extensions for the Auction.
+Time extensions are used to extend the Auction when a new bid is submitted near the end of the Auction, ensuring that all Suppliers have a fair chance to Bid.
+For example, the Sourcing Manager could choose to extend the Auction by 2 minutes if a new Bid is received within the last 2 minutes of the Auction, allowing Suppliers to submit new Bids if they’d like.

 You can enter a Bid for each line item listed in the Auction.
-Simply click on the white text box next to any line item to adjust your Bid for that individual item.
+Simply click on the white text field next to any line item to adjust your Bid for that individual item.

 Submitting Updated Pricing